jeffgore00/jg_ts_react_node_project_skeleton/README.md

 npm run start:dev
 ```

-This starts the application server on port 1337 and the Webpack dev server on port 8080.
+This starts the application server on port 1337 and the Webpack development server on port 8080.
+(This differs from the production/default setting, which is a single server for all content.)

 Once Webpack has compiled the client-side bundle, it will automatically open `http://localhost:8080` in your default web browser.
 All changes in the `/server` and `/client` directories are watched by nodemon and webpack-dev-server respectively, which means those servers will restart if any of the files they watch are modified.

-By default, React is fetched via CDN, rather than bundled, to minimize the size of `bundle.js`.
+By default, `react` and `react-dom` is fetched via CDN, rather than bundled, to minimize the size of `bundle.js`.
 But this default configuration does not allow for offline development.
 Therefore if you need to work offline, use this:

 ```
 npm run start:dev:offline